TechnoCosmic/zero/README.md

 If you don't want to know how much you were given, supply a null for the `allocated` parameter.

 **UPDATE**: There is now support for `new` and `delete` operators to use zero's allocator.
 There is *NO* support for allocating arrays of things using these operators.
 This is because the implementation being used is an unofficial extension to the C++ bits and pieces, and array deallocation doesn't seem to be included in on the fun because it's implementation at the compiler-level is probably a little complex.
-For arrays of things, using `memory::allocate()` as described above.
-You won't be able to use constructors and destructors, but for arrays, that's easily worked around.
+For arrays of things, use `memory::allocate()` as described above.
+You won't be able to use constructors and destructors, but for arrays that's easily worked around.

 ```
 class Dummy {